-After taking the finance and business sector by storm, Blockchain is now all set to radicalize the healthcare industry.
-Ever since its inception, there’s been a massive buzz around the concept of blockchain and after witnessing excellent results that blockchain technology has brought about for the Finance sector, healthcare giants cannot help but think of ways to incorporate blockchain tech within the healthcare sector.
-In fact, blockchain has already started penetrating the healthcare industry, and there are numerous blockchain applications to account for this statement.
+After taking the finance and business sector by storm, Blockchain applications in healthcare are now all set to radicalize the healthcare industry.
+Ever since its inception, there’s been a massive buzz around the concept of blockchain and after witnessing excellent results that blockchain technology has brought about for the Finance sector, healthcare giants cannot help but think of ways to incorporate blockchain applications in the healthcare sector.
+In fact, blockchain has already started penetrating the industry, and there are numerous Blockchain applications in healthcare to account for this statement.

-According to Statista, Blockchain applications in healthcare would have been adopted by nearly 55% of healthcare applications and companies will have incorporated the blockchain tech within their infrastructure by 2025.
+According to Statista, Blockchain applications in healthcare would have been adopted by nearly 55% of companies by 2025.
 Then again, a BIS research report suggests that by the end of 2025, the net worth of blockchain in healthcare will reach $5.61 billion from $176.8 million (2018).
 Read more about how blockchain is transforming Indian industries.

 Why Blockchain for Healthcare?